Clemson vs. Miami (FL): Sportsbook promo codes, odds, spread, over/under - January 3

 Clemson vs. Miami (FL) Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup posted at individual sportsbooks.
+Check out the odds, spread and over/under for this matchup posted on different sportsbooks.

 |Favorite